We care passionately about the countryside in which we live and farm.

 In order to care for it and lessen our impact we have implemented an number of measures.

-We have taken out most of the oil burning boilers and replaced them with a central log gasification boiler which is very efficient and is carbon neutral.
-We are investigating the viability of growing our own miscanthus for heating so that we can be self sufficient in the future.
-Update - we have planted several acres of Miscanthus (eleohant grass) which will take 2 to 3 years to establish before we can start the annual cropping.
+We have taken out all but one of the oil burning boilers and replaced them with a central woodchip gasification boiler which is very efficient and is carbon neutral.
+We have planted several acres of Miscanthus (elephant grass) which will take 2 to 3 years to establish before we can start the annual cropping for heating fuel.
 The crop needs no artificial stimulants or pesticides.
 We should eventually be self sufficient.